balalikitha1/Rising_water/frontend/README.md

 ---

+# 🙏 Acknowledgements

+- Kaggle
+- React
+- Flask
+- Bootstrap
+- Scikit-learn
+- NumPy
+- Pandas

+---

-## 📄 License
+# 📄 License

 This project is developed for educational and academic purposes.

 ---

-## ⭐ Acknowledgements

-- Kaggle (Flood Prediction Dataset)
-- Scikit-learn
-- Flask
-- React
-- Bootstrap
-- Vite
+⭐ **If you found this project useful, consider giving it a star on GitHub!**